-There is approximately 2.4km of proposed greenway within the SPA/SAC areas with approximately 610 metres of this within the current intertidal zone.
-In these areas it is proposed that the greenway be elevated onto a boardwalk structure.
-The boardwalk will be constructed at a minimum level defined by this flood risk assessment.
-The elevated boardwalk is to be formed using propriety recycled plastic elements.
-A section of the boardwalk along the River Boyne (upstream) has already been constructed using this form (see figure below).
+There is approximately 2.4km of proposed greenway within the SPA/SAC areas with approximately 610 metres of this within the intertidal zone.
+In these areas it is proposed that the greenway be elevated onto a boardwalk structure to minimise impact as agreed with the ecological consultant.
+The boardwalk will be constructed at a minimum level defined by this Flood Risk Assessment.

+The elevated boardwalk will be formed using propriety recycled plastic elements.
+A section of Phase 1 of the Boyne Greenway has already been constructed using this form (see figure below).

-[It should be noted that the current boundary of the SPA/SAC falls within the road corridor in places].
+[It should be noted that the current boundary of the SPA/SAC falls within the existing road corridor in places].

-Figure 3 Boyne Greenway Upstream: Recycled Plastic Elements Construction
+Figure 3 Boyne Greenway Upstream Recycle Plastic Elements Construction